erik1066/pop-os-setup/README.md

 Open **Tweak Tool** and open the **Fonts** tab.
 Select "Overpass" from the **Interface Text** drop-down list.
 The changes should be visible immediately.

-> If you ever want to go back to the default interface font, it's "Fira Sands Book" at size 10.
+> If you ever want to go back to the default interface font, it's "Fira Sans Book" at size 10.

 > Some custom fonts, including "Overpass", may look better with **Hinting** set to "None".